-Three two-inch permanent monitoring wells will be installed to 15 ft bgs.
+Five two-inch permanent monitoring wells will be installed to approximately 15 ft bgs, or at least five feet below the groundwater interface (if encountered at a shallower depth).
 Monitoring wells will have a 2-inch annular space and be installed using either #0 or #00 certified clean sand fill.
-Wells will be screened from 5 to 15 ft bgs.
-Groundwater was encountered at approximately 9 ft bgs during the Focused Phase II ESI completed in February 2021.
-Monitoring wells will be developed by surging a pump in the well several times to pull fine-grained material from the well.
+Wells will be screened from approximately 5-15 ft bgs to the terminal depth of each well.
+Groundwater is anticipated at approximately 7-10 ft bgs.
+Monitoring wells will be developed at minimum one week after installation by surging a pump in the well several times to pull fine-grained material from the well.
 Development will be completed until the water turbidity is 50 nephelometric turbidity units (NTU) or less or ten well volumes are removed, if possible.
-The well casings will be surveyed by a New York State licensed surveyor to facilitate the preparation of a groundwater contour map and to determine the direction of groundwater flow.
+Well development will occur at least one week after monitoring well installation.
+The well casings will be surveyed by a New York State licensed surveyor and a synoptic gauging round will be conducted to facilitate the preparation of a groundwater contour map and to determine the direction of groundwater flow.

-The sampling and analysis plan is summarized in Table 4.
-Well locations are provided in Figure 2.
+The sampling and analysis plan is summarized in Table 1.
+Proposed well locations are provided in Figure 2.

-Monitoring wells MW-1, MW-2 and MW-3 will be sampled and analyzed for:
+Monitoring wells will be sampled and analyzed for: